Noble Okello: Loan to HB Køge

-New England Revolution II
+MLS Next Pro

 In February 2023, he went on trial with MLS club LA Galaxy.
 Afterwards, he went on trial with the New England Revolution.
 In March 2023, he signed a contract with their second team, New England Revolution II, in MLS Next Pro.

-Atlanta United 2

 In December 2023, he signed a contract with Atlanta United 2 for the 2024 season.
 He scored his first goal on May 8, 2024 against Carolina Core FC.

-Phoenix Rising FC
+USL Championship

 Okello signed with Phoenix Rising FC in the USL Championship on December 27, 2024.
 On March 15, 2025, he scored his first goal for the club in a 4-4 draw with El Paso Locomotive FC.

+In January 2026, he signed with Indy Eleven for the 2026 season.

+In August 2026, Lexington SC announced they had acquired Okello via permanent transfer from Indy Eleven.

 International career

+Born to Ugandan parents, Okello was eligible to represent either Canada or Uganda at the international level.

+Canada

 Okello made his debut in the Canadian youth system attending a camp in September 2016 with the Canada U17 team.
 He was named to the roster for the 2017 CONCACAF U-17 Championship, where he made his international debut on April 22, 2017 against Costa Rica U17.

 In May 2018, Okello was called up to the Canadian U21 side for the 2018 Toulon Tournament.
 In October 2018, Okello was named to the Canadian U20 squad for the 2018 CONCACAF U-20 Championship.
 He scored a brace in the tournament opener against Dominica, a 4–0 victory.
 Okello was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.

 Okello was named to the Canadian senior team for the 2019 CONCACAF Gold Cup.
 Okello made his senior debut on January 7, 2020, against Barbados as a substitute in a 4–1 victory.

+Uganda

+Okello was called up to the Uganda senior team for the first time on May 23, 2026, ahead of friendlies against Tanzania and Madagascar.